data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   Optional parameters must be [keyword-only](https://www.python.org/dev/peps/pep-3102/) arguments.
 -   Broadcasting semantics must follow the semantics defined in {ref}`broadcasting`.
 -   Unless stated otherwise, functions must support the data types defined in {ref}`data-types`.
+-   Functions may only be required for a subset of input data type.
+Libraries may chose to implement functions for additional data types, but that behavior is not required by the spec.
+See {ref}`data-type-categories`.
 -   Unless stated otherwise, functions must adhere to the type promotion rules defined in {ref}`type-promotion`.
 -   Unless stated otherwise, floating-point operations must adhere to IEEE 754-2019.
 -   Unless stated otherwise, element-wise mathematical functions must satisfy the minimum accuracy requirements defined in {ref}`accuracy`.